What Is RSS Feed? It Is Old Tech But It’s Still Very Useful

 But that was certainly NOT the end of RSS

-For authors, writers, bloggers and news aggregators, RSS is still a very powerful and effective tool that you can use to spread your word much further or to collect information in an easy to read form.
+For authors, writers, bloggers, and news aggregators, RSS is still a very powerful and effective tool.

-Let’s first look at how you can promote your blogs and books using RSS.
+Let’s look at how you can promote your blogs and books using RSS.

-To find an RSS feed URL on a site, all you usually need to do is add the word “feed” after the home page URL.
+To find an RSS feed URL on a site, you only need to add the word “feed” after the home page URL.

 For example, https://mywebsite.com/feed